Handle with Care (Help with Bison)

 As in the other facility components, keeping the pre-alleys and tubs loose or at less-than-capacity is more humane and less costly to the producer.
 If a rise in negative behaviors is observed in this area, the protocol should be to take a break from working the animals once the tub and/or pre-alleys are empty.
 It is not humane to take breaks while leaving bison in these areas.
 For every second they remain stressed, they are losing weight and the producer is losing money.
 Many operations use bucking chute-style pre-alleys and tubs prior to the squeeze chute.
 Protocol should not allow handlers to “loom” over the top of the bison while waiting to move forward toward the squeeze chute.
 In systems where alleys are open and handlers are visible, handler traffic should be kept to a minimum as reaction to it is observed in the bison.

-When stalling occurs from the tub into the pre-alley, it should be documented on the scoring sheet, analyzed and used for a tool to improve.
+When stalling occurs from the tub into the pre-alley, it should be documented on the scoring sheet, analyzed and used as a tool to improve.
 Stalling is a failure of the system.
 Attracting forward motion by the bison may be as simple as handling technique or adding the use of reflective colors (ultra-white) to the system.

 The objective is a system that attracts the bison to willingly move forward, as opposed to extrusion or pushing the bison through the system.
 Some pushing may still be necessary but the overall process will be much more efficient, humane and profitable if the bison are attracted to forward motion while being pushed.
 Identify the root of the problem behavior instead of focusing on the behavior, as a problem.